-MoDOT's Financial Services staff is responsible for marketing MTFC loans as a transportation project funding option.
+MoDOT's Financial Services staff is responsible for educating stakeholders about MTFC loans as a transportation project funding option.
 They accomplish this activity by:

 - Maintaining information about the MTFC on the Partnership Development Website; - Attending and presenting at meetings throughout the state to educate partners; and - Preparing newsletters to communicate activity to potential customers.